 Epilepsy is a medical condition that produces seizures, affecting a variety of mental and physical functions, also referred to as a generalized seizure disorder.
-When a person experiences two or more unprovoked seizures in a year, they qualify as having epilepsy.
+When a person experiences two or more unprovoked seizures separated by at least 24 hours, they qualify as having epilepsy.

 A seizure occurs when a brief, strong surge of electrical activity affects part or all of the brain.
 Current statistics indicate that 1 in 10 adults will experience some type of seizure during his or her lifetime.